Up to 60% off sofas & mattresses — limited‑time deals.

 High Density Pocket Coil Mattress (M8-compatible) 4.1 4.5 3.6 3.9 3.4 4.3 4.3

-On the numbers, the High Density Pocket Coil Mattress is the most consistently strong for support, edge stability, and responsiveness, which is why its overall score leads.
-The two Pocket Coil Spring Mattress options are more even and easiergoing, with the 23SS version gaining a small advantage in pressure relief thanks to a slightly more forgiving feel in side-sleep segments.
-The clearest shortcoming across the lineup is motion control for sensitive couples.
+On our scorecard, the High Density Pocket Coil Mattress led for support, edge stability, and responsiveness, which is why it earned the top overall score.
+The two Pocket Coil Spring Mattress options felt more even and easiergoing, with the 23SS version feeling slightly more forgiving during longer side-sleep segments.
+Across the lineup, the biggest drawback for couples is that none of these fully shut down partner movement.

-The defining trade-off is that Muji Mattress options skew supportive and practical, not plush.
-The spring models aren’t ideal for people who need deep cushioning at shoulders and hips, and the edges can feel tentative for frequent edge sitters.
-The high-density model can feel too firm for lightweight side sleepers and doesn’t fully mute partner motion, which matters for highly sensitive couples.
+The main trade-off is that these Muji mattresses skew supportive and practical, not plush.
+The spring models aren’t ideal if you need deep cushioning at the shoulders and hips, and their edges can feel tentative for frequent edge sitting.
+The high-density model can run too firm for lighter side sleepers and still doesn’t fully mute partner motion.

 • Why choose these models

-• Clean, minimalist builds with predictable support rather than trendy softness
+• Minimalist builds with predictable support instead of trendy softness

-• Low-profile options that fit compact bedrooms and simpler bed frames
+• Low-profile options that work well in smaller bedrooms and simpler frames

-• A more structured choice (high-density) for sleepers who want a firmer backbone
+• A more structured high-density option if you want a firmer backbone

 • Alternatives to consider